 What type of window should I pick for my house?
 How does the Washington DC climate influence my decision?

 When getting ready to install or replace windows in your home, it’s vital to note that different window materials are made for different home benefits.
 Pella Windows and Doors offers three main window material types – wood, fiberglass and vinyl.
-Wood is usually chosen for its beauty, and the warmth and flexibility that it provides any room, but it is also a great material for energy efficiency, and our features like EnduraClad® aluminum clad exteriors helps to protect your windows from the elements.
+Wood is regularly chosen for its beauty, and the warmth and flexibility that it provides any room, but it is also a great material for energy efficiency, and our features like EnduraClad® aluminum clad exteriors helps to protect your windows from the elements.
 Fiberglass windows provide great durability against the outside elements, even in extreme temperatures.
 Vinyl windows are an ideal fit if you are seeking a good low maintenance product.
 These windows stay looking great for years while providing remarkable energy efficiency.

 I love my casement-style/awning-style windows, but I can’t set flower pots or objects outside my windows without hitting them when I open my windows.
 What options do I have?